 (2-3 hours, fairly complex)

 A grand strategy game for two players.
-As the title suggests, it’s set in the second half of the 20th century, and you play as one of the two superpowers: USA or USSR.
+As the title suggests, it’s set in the second half of the 20th century, and you play as one of the two superpowers: the USA or the USSR.

 Game is played on the world map and players strive to spread their influence (of freedom or socialism) and control over the countries.
 Unlike Gloomhaven or 7th Continent, this is not a campaign game.
 The entire game can be played in under 3 hours until one of the players has won.